Salmon Fishing River Ness

 The Ness Walk hotel is a superb choice and has a quality restaurant.
 The Oak Rooms are our room choice, they overlook the river.
 Please get in touch, if you would like us to secure rooms for you.

-It would take approx 10 minutes to get to the salmon fishing hut from Ness Walk.
-We would have all your fishing tackle, waders, boots (with tungsten studs) and life vest ready.
+It would take approx 10 minutes to get to the Dochfour salmon fishing hut from Ness Walk.
+We would have all your fishing tackle, waders, boots (with tungsten studs) and PFD life vests ready.

 In addition to the excellent salmon fishing options, check out this loch offer trout fishing for wild brown trout.